schooladvisor26/tech-kb/ufw-on-debian-linux-thread.md

 ====================
 ## Note there are countless UFW tutorials on the web.
 Info on digitalocean.com or help.ubuntu.com is likely very helpful.
-## I just haven't read the legal docs for those twoo sites.
+## I just haven't read the legal docs for those two sites.

 Debrezion (Dee) Berhe Gebre